tomasw23/313/sparkAdaCodeLecture/misc/conversion24hrClock12hrAMPMClock/README.txt

 * Versions with "Record type" make use of a record type.
 * Versions "without Range" mean that range conditions are not met but verification conditions are fulfilled otherwise.
+* Version vers12FullVersionWithIOUsingSubType uses instead of types subtypes which  is easier to use.

 Note a record occurs only in vers06 and vers07 - the later example refer vers08 .. vers11 extend examples in vers04 and vers05